Al Unser Jr.'s Turbo Racing: World Championship Season

-Players choosing the World Championship Season could race as Al Unser, Jr., or start their own team.
-Playing as Unser, Jr. gave the player the best car possible and the best chance to win immediately.
-If a player chose to start their own team, they would have to spend a season climbing up the rankings, improving the car.
+Players choosing the World Championship Season can either race as Al Unser, Jr., or start their own team.
+Playing as Unser, Jr. gives the player the best car possible and the best chance to win immediately.
+If a players choose to start their own team, they would have to spend a season climbing up the rankings, improving the car.
 Players run a full 16-race schedule, with several races varying in distance.

-If a player drives as Unser, Jr., he takes his likeness, and drives the blue and white Valvoline Lola- Chevrolet.
+If a player drives as Unser, Jr., he takes his likeness, and drives the blue and white Valvoline Lola-Chevrolet.
 If a player starts his or her own team, a name is entered, and personalized team colours are chosen.
 Unser, Jr.'s car is maxed out for set-up points, and a new entry starts with minimal set-up points.
 The remainder of the championship season is filled with fictional drivers, bringing the total to 26 cars per race.

 At each race, the player has the chance to receive advice about the course from Al Unser, Jr., and set up the car to qualify.
 Unlimited practice is also allowed prior to qualifying.
 During qualifying, a player must complete one lap as fast as possible to determine the starting position on the grid.
-If a player qualifies fastest, they will start on the pole position.
+If a player qualifies fastest, he will start on the pole position.
 If a player retires from qualifying, he will start last (26th).
-The player is allowed one last opportunity to set up the car for the race, and chose the music to be played during the race.
+The player is allowed one last opportunity to set up the car for the race, and choose the music to be played during the race.
 The race begins from a standing start, and runs a specific number of laps.

 For each race, points towards the championship are awarded to the top six finishers (9-6-4-3-2-1), consistent with the points system utilized in Formula One at the time.
 The top six finishers also receive a certain number of set-up points to improve the car.
 At the end of the season, the driver with the most points wins the World Championship.

 During each race, the player must avoid accidents such as running into other cars and hitting signposts.
 Accidents can harm engines or blow tires, which can be repaired by pitting.
 While pitting, the race is halted so as not to put the player at a disadvantage due to each race's unusually short length (about three to five laps).

 The game uses a turbo boost system, which, when depleted, must be refilled before it causes engine damage.

 Time trial mode

-The game featured two time trial modes, "A" (with computer opponents) and "B" (without computer opponents).
-Players could choose any of the sixteen tracks, and number of laps (1-9).
-The gameplay was the same as that of the World Championship season.
+The game features two time trial modes, "A" (with computer opponents) and "B" (without computer opponents).
+Players can choose any of the sixteen tracks, and number of laps (1-9).
+The gameplay is the same as that of the World Championship season.
 The fastest lap would be recorded for each session.
-As many as four players could run the time trial, one at a time, and the best laps were recorded for comparison.
+As many as four players can run the time trial, one at a time, and the best laps are recorded for comparison.